Will Herberg: Opposition to Civil Rights Movement

 In his September 7, 1965 National Review article, "'Civil Rights' and Violence: Who Are the Guilty Ones?", Herberg wrote of his opposition or skepticism towards the Civil Rights Movement, feeling, like many of his colleagues at National Review at the time, that the civil rights campaign was moving too quickly and broke up the fabric of American society in an overly socially disruptive manner, not friendly to proper social cohesion.
 They supported what is often termed the Booker T. Washington position of "gradual reform."

 Final years, death, and legacy

 Herberg's final published work saw print in the middle of 1973.
 From that time his health deteriorated steadily, culminating with the discovery of an inoperable brain tumor.
 Herberg died on March 26, 1977; he was 75 years old at the time of his death.

 Herberg's memorial service was held in the Great Hall of Drew University in Madison, New Jersey, and was attended by a throng of rabbis, professors, and former students and political associates.
 Herberg was buried in Morris Plains, New Jersey, next to the grave of his previously departed wife, Anna.

-Herberg is remembered as a prominent traditionalist conservative and contributor to traditionalist publications such as Russell Kirk's Modern Age and to William F. Buckley, Jr.'s leading conservative magazine National Review, which published a special issue in August 1977 in Herberg's honor.
+Herberg was a traditionalist conservative and contributor to traditionalist publications such as Russell Kirk's Modern Age and to William F. Buckley, Jr.'s conservative magazine National Review, which published a special issue in August 1977 in Herberg's honor.